robindavidgames/ci-project02/README.md

 ## Introductions
 Full House Dice is a JavaScript implementation of an original game that I have designed.
 It is a casual game for a general audience.
 Players roll dice and place the dice values in a grid, in order to create poker-style number combinations for each row and column.
 Players receieve a total score depending on how well they place their dice over the 13 game turns.

+The goal of the project is to create a game that can be quickly learnt and played.
+It uses validated input and feedback to ensure the user cannot "break" the game accidentally and UX principals to ensure the user can quickly grasp possible interaction points.

 **Click here to visit the [Full House Dice](https://robindavidgames.github.io/ci-project02/) webpage.**

 ![Image of responsive design.](/assets/images/readme/am_i_responsive.jpg)